Facts on Homelessness

 1. Permanent Supportive Housing (PSH)

-- Permanent supportive housing has been shown by multiple national studies to be a cost-effective solution to ending homelessness 25.
-Saving Lives, Saving Money 26, a study conducted by Project HOME in 2010, concluded that PSH saves $7,700 per person per year (over the cost of serving an unsheltered person).
+- Permanent Supportive Housing has been shown by multiple national studies to be a cost effective solution to ending homelessness.29 Saving Lives, Saving Money 30 , a study conducted by Project HOME in 2010, concluded that PSH saves $7,700 per person per year (over the cost of serving an unsheltered individual).

-Project HOME offers a range of subsidized housing for individuals and families who have experienced homelessness, including 802 units of affordable supportive housing, with 72 units in predevelopment and 170 units in the pipeline.
+Project HOME offers a range of subsidized housing for individuals and families who have experienced homelessness, including 802 units of affordable supportive housing, with 72 units in predevelopment and 170 units in the pipeline.2.
+Opportunities for employment, increased income, and education.

 2. Opportunities for employment, increased income, and education.

-- Breaking the cycle of homelessness and poverty requires not only housing, but sustainable, competitive employment at living wages.
+- Breaking the cycle of homelessness and poverty requires not only housing, but sustainable, competitive employment at a living wage.

-- Connection to mainstream benefit and entitlement income through Benephilly, Homeless Advocacy Project, and other resources is a key component of preventing and ending homelessness.
+- Connection to mainstream benefits and entitlement income through Benephilly, Homeless Advocacy Project, and other resources is a key component of preventing and ending homelessness.

 3. Affordable and accessible healthcare

 - Health and homelessness are inextricably linked.
-According to the National Alliance to end Homelessness, an acute physical or behavioral health crisis or any long-term disabling condition may lead to homelessness.
-Homelessness also exacerbates chronic medical conditions.
-29
+According to the National Alliance to End Homelessness, an acute physical or behavioral health crisis or any long-term disabling condition may lead to homelessness.
+Homelessness exacerbates chronic medical conditions.
+33

-- Often, physical healthcare or dental care can be gateways for people to accept behavioral health services, and holistic healthcare services which address the whole person are the most successful.
+- Holistic healthcare services that address the whole person are most successful.
+Physical healthcare or dental care can be gateways for people to accept behavioral health services, and holistic healthcare.

 Through Project HOME Healthcare Services, we offer integrated physical and behavioral healthcare and recovery services and wellness programs for people who are currently experiencing homelessness or those who are formerly homeless, as well as for people living in the North Philadelphia community.